 So, I’m being asked to delete a Tweet, as it is supposedly false information.
 I speak from 10 years in Pret, having seen and witness countless times how food is handled and mishandled!
 The new “training” Laura Hodges has received may be due to the list of food waste that I’ve posted and that has outraged many people.
 I know how Pret works, I know their tricks, traps and ways in fooling the public.

 My own story I share in below audio player in an interview on a podcast based in California.

 I will not delete my Tweet and Ms. Hodges has already re-posted.
 I will not be silent and hush about what is going on behind the shiny PR[et] facade on various of issues.
 TWO Pret customers have died, a third nearly fatal incident and numerous ignored warnings on allergen labelling by Pret.
 I will not be silent nor delete.
 I also posted about the ongoing issues of mislabelling in Pret: >>> When Vegetarians Eat Ham

-Ms. Hodges can feel free to block me.
+Ms. Hodges blocked me soon after.
 I have no concern about being blocked or reported.

 The main issue I write about regarding Pret is the toxic work environment for profit.
 I almost lost my life and continue to ask for independent investigation into Pret staff suicides.

 I will always speak out after TWO customers have died (while I worked at Pret responsible for health and safety, never being told about it!).
 And Pret only started acting when deaths became public.
 I will also continue to write from a behind the scenes perspective on staff treatment and the forced happiness staff have to portray for Mystery Shopper cash incentives and to avoid fear management.